Nsima/Nsima/README.md

 > I am looking for friends with as much experience and enthusiasm in Front-End technology to work on a shitty open source  project, please email me if you are interested.

- 🔭 Anyway I'm currently working at Knowvees.
+ 🔭 Anyways, I'm currently working at Knowvees.

  👯 I'm looking for funds to finish a Hardware gaming project.
 Please contact me if you are interested.